mvysny/mvysny.github.io/_posts/2019-10-21-Deploy-Vaadin-App-To-Google-Cloud-Kubernetes.md

 ## Updating VOK-PWA in Kubernetes Cluster

-To deploy VOK-PWA to Google Container Registry you first need to create a Docker image and publish it to GCR:
+To update a newer version of VOK-PWA to your Google Container Registry you first need to create a Docker image and publish it to GCR:

 ```bash